fish-shell/fish-shell/README.rst

 - MAC_CODESIGN_ID=String|OFF - the codesign ID to use on Mac, or "OFF" to disable codesigning.
 - WITH_GETTEXT=ON|OFF - whether to build with gettext support for translations.

-Note that fish does *not* support static linking and will attempt to error out if it detects it.
+Note that ghoti does *not* support static linking and will attempt to error out if it detects it.

 Help, it didn’t build!
 ~~~~~~~~~~~~~~~~~~~~~~

-If fish reports that it could not find curses, try installing a curses
+If ghoti reports that it could not find curses, try installing a curses
 development package and build again.

 On Debian or Ubuntu you want: